H3liumBoy/Dungeon-Crawler-Carl-RPG/Dungeon Floors/Floor 0.md

 This adventure takes place in current day and time.
 It's start was an unannounced worldwide event and later became known as the transformation.

-It was a freezing cold winter night.
+It was a freezing cold Januari winter night .
 For our players it happened around 01:00-ish. <Player names> were outside because <player storyline hook> and felt a slight tremble.
 When they looked up all buildings smashed to the ground with a deafening slam.
 Hell even cars and bus stops were all gone.
 A heavy gust of wind followed and dust went everywhere.

 A couple random things remain.
 Like a bike rack.
 A stop sign was there, but the street sign next to it was gone.